aragon/protocol/docs/4-entry-points/3-dispute-manager.md

     - Ensure that the guardian has voted in favor of the final ruling of the dispute
 - **State transitions:**
     - Update the adjudication round object marking that the guardian was rewarded
-    - Assign to the guardian the corresponding portion of ANJ tokens slashed from the losing guardians
+    - Assign to the guardian the corresponding portion of ANT tokens slashed from the losing guardians
     - Deposit the corresponding portion of guardian fees into the `Treasury` module to the guardian

 ### 4.3.10.
 Settle appeal deposit